oedotme/generouted/readme.md

 ## Motivation

 I enjoyed working with file-based routing since started using it with Next.js.
 After trying the same concept with Vite, I started a series of blog posts covering [client-side file-based routing with React Router](https://omarelhawary.me/blog/file-based-routing-with-react-router) inspired by [Next.js](https://nextjs.org).
 Later, in the last two posts, I replaced React Router with React Location to add more features like data loaders and nested layouts that are inspired by [Remix](https://remix.run).
-The final version covered in the blog posts is now published as `generouted`, see all the [available feature](#features) below.
+The final version covered in the blog posts is now published as `generouted`, see all the [available features](#features) below.

 ## How